Crossed fingers

-To cross one's fingers is a hand gesture commonly used to wish for luck.
+To cross one's fingers is a hand gesture commonly used to wish for luck or to bid one Godspeed.
 Early Christians used the gesture to implore the protection of the Holy Cross.
 The gesture is referred to by the common expressions "cross your fingers", "keep your fingers crossed", or just "fingers crossed".
+Historically, the gesture was accompanied by the words "God spede you" or "God be with you."

-The use of the gesture is often considered by children as an excuse for telling a white lie.
+The gesture was appropriated by children when telling a white lie.
 By extension, a similar belief is that crossing one's fingers invalidates a promise being made.

 Origin

 The crossed fingers gesture is believed to have originated with its resemblance to the Cross of Christ.
+Christians believe that "they could protect themselves from evil by making a cross with their fingers" (cf. sacramental).
 It gained traction, especially in 16th-century England, where people crossed their fingers to ward off evils and ill health.

-The practice of crossing fingers for luck or protection against misfortune is deeply ingrained in the cultural fabric of the UK and parts of Scandinavia.
-This tradition is less familiar in mainland Europe.
-Its earliest documented reference is from 1912, linked to the superstition surrounding ladders.
-Remarkably, the crossed fingers gesture persists in school playgrounds, where it serves as a symbolic shield against perceived threats.

-Crossed fingers remain a widely recognized and practised symbol, showing the enduring nature of cultural superstitions and protective rituals.
-The symbol is used as the logo of the UK National Lottery.